HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CustomLoginPortlet.md

 vaultService = (CredentialVaultService)cvsHome.getPortletService (CredentialVaultService.class);
 ```

-Then it is needed to add a finally block because a user cannot access the credential vault before authentication.
-After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs, or if a finally block ins present that can be executed.
-Otherwise, the code does a redirect to the correct portal page.
+Next, add a `finally` block because a user can’t access the credential vault before authentication.
+After the user is in the `LoginService`, the service returns to the portlet code only if a failure occurs or if a `finally` block is present and can be executed.
+Otherwise, the code redirects the user to the appropriate portal page.

-Now the processAction method looks like this:
+The `processAction` method now looks like this:

 ```java
 LoginService loginService = (LoginService) loginHome.getLoginService(request, response);